Software pioneer McAfee says framed for murder in Belize

 "You can say I'm paranoid about it, but they will kill me, there is no question.
 They've been trying to get me for months.
 They want to silence me," Wired quoted McAfee as saying on its website.
 "I am not well liked by the prime minister.
 I am just a thorn in everybody's side."

 The magazine reported that McAfee, 67, contacted one of its reporters by telephone after his neighbour Gregory Faull, was found dead on Sunday in a pool of blood.
-The 52-year-old American was apparently shot in the head in his home on the island of Ambergris Caye.
+The 52-year-old American was apparently shot in the head.

 Police say McAfee had a history of conflict with Faull, whose post-mortem was expected to be conducted on Tuesday.